Social Media

 Facebook/LinkedIn/Instagram

 • New York State has the highest demand for domestic violence services in the country.
-On oneday in New York, while more than 9,000 adult and child victims of domestic violence received services, 1,000 survivors did not due to a lack of funding or resources.
-We have seen a 62% increase in requests for services since before the pandemic.
+On one day in New York, while more than 10,000 adult and child victims of domestic violence sought services, 1,700 survivors did not due to a lack of funding or resources.
+We have seen a 64% increase in unmet demand from the year before.
 NYS must stand up for survivors of domestic violence.

 • New York’s judges fail to recognize and appropriately respond to DV and child abuse in child custody and visitation proceedings.
 This has led to several tragedies.
 In fact, 35 children have been killed by a parent during custody proceedings in New York since 2016.
 We must require courts to prioritize the safety of children in these cases.
 Pass Kyra’s Law, which would require the court to hold a prompt hearing when allegations of DV, child abuse or child neglect are made.
 If the Legislature fails to act, more children’s lives will be tragically harmed or lost.